n-rosi/LaTeX-templates/README.md

 ```
 /latex-templates
-├── cv_with_publications.tex      # LaTeX template for CV with publications
+├── cv_with_publications.tex      # 📝 LaTeX template for CV with publications
-├── cv_no_publications.tex        # LaTeX template for CV without publications
+├── cv_no_publications.tex        # 📝 LaTeX template for CV without publications
-├── publications_list.tex         # LaTeX template for publications list
+├── publications_list.tex         # 📝 LaTeX template for publications list
-├── README.md                     # Repository documentation
+├── README.md                     # 📜 Repository documentation
-└── examples/                     # Examples of the compiled templates
+└── examples/                     # 📚 Examples of the compiled templates
+Examples of the compiled templates
     ├── cv_with_publications.pdf
     ├── cv_no_publications.pdf
     └── publications_list.pdf